RadekaD/python-exercism-solutions/README.md

-This repository presents my solutions to the Exercism Python track exercises
+This repository presents my solutions to the Exercism.org Python track exercises